mohid-tanveer/rephoto-detection/README.md

 - retrains the full hybrid pipeline on the training subset and evaluates on the held-out subset.
 - aggregates per-signal metrics along with the held-out group identifier.

-this provides a robust measure of how well the detector transfers to unseen screens or camera bodies.
+This provides a robust measure of how well the detector transfers to unseen screens or camera bodies.

-### test-set evaluation
+### Test-set evaluation

 `evaluate_on_test_set(config, bundle)`: